LÉ Eithne

-LÉ Eithne (P31) was a patrol vessel in service with the Irish Naval Service.
-The ship is named after Eithne, a tragic heroine and the daughter of the one-eyed Fomorian King, Balor in an early Irish romantic tale.
+LÉ Eithne (P31) was a patrol vessel which was previously in service with the Irish Naval Service.
+The ship was named after Eithne, a tragic heroine and the daughter of the one-eyed Fomorian King, Balor in an early Irish romantic tale.
 Eithne was the flagship of the Irish Naval Service.

-Eithne was originally built as a Helicopter Patrol Vessel for long-range fisheries patrol vessel, intended to be at sea for up to 30 days.
-She is the only ship in her class, as the other planned members of the Eithne-class were never built.
+Eithne was originally built as a Helicopter Patrol Vessel (HPV) for long-range fisheries patrol, intended to be at sea for up to 30 days.
+She was the only ship in her class, as the other planned members of the Eithne-class were never built.

+Decommissioned in July 2022 after 38 years with the Irish Naval Service, Eithne embarked on her final voyage to breakers in Ghent, Belgium in June 2024.

 Design

 Eithne was designed to carry a SA365F Dauphin helicopter, and was the only ship in the Irish Naval Service fleet to have a flight deck.
 Helicopter operations were limited primarily to the vessel's early years of service.
 These operations stopped in later years, due in part to the purchase of CASA CN235-100MP Persuader Maritime Patrol Aircraft and decommissioning of the Dauphin helicopters.
 The vessel was fitted with retractable fin stabilisers to reduce rolling during helicopter operations at sea.
+She was the only ship in her class, as the other planned members of the Eithne-class were never built.